Unknown in Landscape Architecture

 So, how do we respond to this?
 I’ve come to believe that the future of meaningful landscape architecture lies in designing with an openness to the unknown.
 Instead of forcing order, our work should make space for change, growth, and adaptability.
 Landscapes should have the flexibility to evolve, to respond to forces we can’t predict, and to invite interactions that we didn’t see coming.

-Embracing the Mystery
+the Mystery the spirits

 At the end of the day, this approach requires us to shift our mindset.
 We’re not just creators shaping the land; we’re participants in a vast, evolving conversation with the world around us.
 The unknown isn’t a barrier—it’s an invitation.
 It’s a reminder that there is always more to discover, more to explore, and more to embrace as we continue to design in ways that are resilient, meaningful, and alive with possibility.